luislima9970/automata-builder/README.md

 # Automata Builder

 A TypeScript library for modeling and working with formal automata in a structured, extensible way.
-The project is currently focused on the API layer: defining the domain model, core abstractions, and automata behavior before any interface or visual builder is introduced.
+The project is currently focused on the API layer: defining the automata model and building a regex interpreter and parser that can compile expressions into NFAs.

 ## Overview